• Dance Base aims to distribute information for the purpose of encouraging and celebrating the potential for dance in everyone.

 • Most news has a natural expiry date (e.g. the performance run ends or the date for submissions has passed) and at this point it is archived from the site so that our readers are not seeing out of date information.
 If there is no natural expiry date we will archive a news item after three weeks.

 • All articles must be accompanied by an image.
 It is the responsibility of the person(s) requesting the article to provide an image.
 It is also the responsibility of the person providing the image to ensure that they own the copyright on the image, or have a clear agreement with the copyright owner for its use in this context.
 We may refuse certain images where we are not confident that the provider owns the copyright, but the liability will always lie with the person providing the image and not with Dance Base.
-The image must be easy to crop to a square, without compromising its appearance.
+The image must be easy to crop to landscape, without compromising its appearance.

 • Copy must be provided in a useable format, either in a Word document or in the body text of an email.
 Unfortunately, the time pressures involved in producing the articles and newsletters do not allow for substantial reformatting, editing or typing up of copy sent to us in e-flyers or PDFs.